 Richard G. Whitman is Director of the Global Europe Centre and Professor of Politics and International Relations at the University of Kent.

-Rok Zupančič is a Marie Curie post-doctoral fellow at the Centre for Southeast European Studies, the University of Graz.
+Rok Zupančič is a Marie Curie Fellow at the Centre of Southeast Europe, University of Graz, and Assistant Professor at the University of Ljubljana, Faculty of Social Sciences, Defence Research Centre.

 Sofya Shahab has spent the last four years between Afghanistan and Iran where she worked across the humanitarian and development sectors with international NGOs.